jaswanthlsvyj/Student-Job-Profile-Suggester/README.md

 3. **Push to GitHub**: Once you've updated the README file, you can commit and push your changes to your GitHub repository.

 Let me know if you need any further assistance!

+Note: Used https://app.mostly.ai/d/home to generate some more data from already existing data where the model is able to provide 85% accurate dataset